CabraLoca69/Linux-WE-SimpleUi/README.md

 - Reset a failed systemd service (clears a stuck `wallpaperengine.service` from a previous crashed run — needed before `systemd-run` will accept starting a new one under the same unit name)

 While browsing wallpapers, a live preview renders in the right panel using `chafa`.
-If you're running the picker inside [Kitty](https://sw.kovidgoyal.net/kitty/), previews use Kitty's graphics protocol for a full-resolution image instead of ASCII/ANSI art.
-This is detected automatically (`$TERM = xterm-kitty` and `$KITTY_WINDOW_ID` set) — no configuration needed.
-Any other terminal falls back to chafa's regular ANSI rendering.
+Chafa auto-detects your terminal's capabilities and uses the best available rendering — Kitty's graphics protocol, Sixel, or ANSI/Unicode art — depending on what your terminal supports (Kitty, WezTerm, foot, Konsole, and others render actual images; other terminals fall back to ASCII/ANSI art).

 ### Restore on login